arnold-c/CSDNoise/manuscript/manuscript.typ

 = Results
 == Correlation with Emergence

-The strength and direction of the raw correlation between EWS metrics and the approach to the critical threshold in emergent time series is strongly dependent upon the length of the time series evaluated than the characteristics of the diagnostic test (@tbl-tau-ranking-perfect-test).
+The strength and direction of the raw correlation between EWS metrics and the approach to the critical threshold in emergent time series is strongly dependent upon the length of the time series evaluated than the characteristics of the diagnostic test (@tbl_csd-tau-ranking-perfect-test).
-However, when calculating AUC to normalize the correlation in the emergent time series against the correlation observed in null simulations, this affect disappears (@tbl-tau-ranking-perfect-test).
+However, when calculating AUC to normalize the correlation in the emergent time series against the correlation observed in null simulations, this affect disappears (@tbl_csd-tau-ranking-perfect-test).
 Consistent with previous studies, the autocovariance, variance, mean, and index of dispersion show the strongest correlations with emergence ($|"AUC"-0.5| = 0.2, 0.2, 0.18$, evaluated after the burn-in period, respectively) @brettDetectingCriticalSlowing2020 @brettAnticipatingEpidemicTransitions2018.

 #let perfect_tau_auc_table = csv("./manuscript_files/tables/perfect-test_tau-auc.csv")